The IOSH Managing Safely syllabus covers how to investigate accidents and incidents, apply safety culture at work, assess risks, and measure success

 - If you pass both assessments, you'll gain a level two IOSH qualification and certificate.
 You can move onto a level three qualification, for instance, NEBOSH National General Certificate in Occupational Health and Safety.

-The IOSH Managing Safely course is a balance of theory and practical examples, in seven areas.
+The IOSH Managing Safely syllabus contains a balance of theory and practical examples over seven areas.
 Your focus will largely be on investigation and assessment, safety culture, environmental concerns and measurement.

 - Where could you slip, trip or fall?